Minimising impact

 The process

-Archaeological salvage work is intended to assess and record any remains of historic sites, as well as potential Aboriginal sites, before construction begins.
-Archaeological investigations have been:
+Archaeological salvage work assessed and recorded any remains of historic sites, as well as potential Aboriginal sites, before construction began.
+Archaeological investigations were:

 - conducted by excavating localised areas, or ‘sondages’